 About The Mark Pollock Trust

-Spinal cord injury (SCI) strikes at the very heart of what it means to be human.
-For those who survive, it turns them from their upright, standing, running, jumping forms into seated compromises of their former selves.
-And, it is not just the lack of feeling and movement, it also interferes with the body’s internal systems that are designed to keep people alive.
+“When I broke my back in 2010, I discovered that spinal cord injury strikes at the very heart of what it means to be human.
+It turned me from my upright, running, jumping form into a seated compromise of myself.
+And, it’s not just the lack of feeling and movement, it also interferes with the body’s internal systems that are designed to keep us alive.

 As I lay in hospital for 16 months, digesting the impact of my accident, I was physically and mentally broken.
 And, in the midst of the uncertainty, my friends formed the Mark Pollock Trust to support me.
 They began fundraising to pay for the initial costs of my injury and guard against the ongoing health consequences in the future.

 Now, with the help of so many people around the world, I have established a new life living with blindness and paralysis.
 And, I have turned my attention to curing paralysis by donating my paralysed body to experimental research and connecting people worldwide to fast-track the cure.

 I know that I have not been able to thank everyone who has supported me in person – some I know personally and many more I don’t – but I am eternally grateful to everyone who stepped in to support me in the days after my accident and to all of you who continue to do so.

 Today, at the beginning of the fourth industrial revolution, making breakthrough scientific discoveries and then moving them to commercial viability can easily cost tens or hundreds of millions of dollars and take decades.
 This simply isn’t happening quickly enough.
 So, we are taking a systems change approach by building networks of people in science, technology, philanthropy, government, non-profits, and the private sector to unlock $1 billion to make the cure a reality.

 We work with a range of partners who are passionate about being part of our mission to cure paralysis in our lifetime.